 - Last updated:

-BushCare Community is a BushCare Sunshine Coast sub-program consisting of a network of over 40 groups who share a common goal to conserve and restore our Sunshine Coast bushland in council's environment reserves.
+BushCare Community is a network of over 40 groups who share a common goal to conserve and restore our Sunshine Coast bushland in council's environment reserves.

+Get your hands dirty and remove environmental weeds and plant native trees, shrubs and groundcovers.
 Each group holds regular working bees throughout the year.
-No commitment is required, you can join-in where and when you can.
+No experience or commitment is required, you can join-in where and when you can.

 How to join